Published: 2026-05-04

 The shift from conversational AI assistants to autonomous AI agents represents a qualitative change in the security posture of enterprise technology environments.
 Agentic AI systems are composed of one or more large language model (LLM)-driven components that can reason about goals, formulate plans, call external tools, read and write data, and execute multi-step tasks without human review at each stage [1].
 A single agentic workflow may traverse file systems, databases, APIs, email clients, code repositories, and downstream automation platforms — often within seconds, and often with credentials that were provisioned for a human user or service account rather than for an autonomous process.

-Enterprise agentic AI products shipped by hyperscalers and specialist vendors throughout 2025 brought this capability into ordinary IT environments faster than many organizations’ security programs adapted.
-Coding agents, IT operations agents, security operations automation, procurement agents, and customer service systems built on LLM orchestration frameworks such as LangChain, AutoGen, and custom multi-agent pipelines became increasingly common in enterprise environments before many security teams had conducted formal threat modeling of the underlying architecture.
-By late 2025 and early 2026, the attack surface created by these deployments had grown sufficiently consequential that national security agencies across the Five Eyes alliance moved to coordinate a joint response.
+The deployment curve has been steep.
+Enterprise agentic AI products shipped by hyperscalers and specialist vendors throughout 2025 brought this capability into ordinary IT environments at a speed that outpaced security program adaptation.
+Coding agents, IT operations agents, security operations automation, procurement agents, and customer service systems built on LLM orchestration frameworks such as LangChain, AutoGen, and custom multi-agent pipelines became standard tooling in Fortune 500 environments before most security teams had conducted formal threat modeling of the underlying architecture.
+By late 2025 and early 2026, the attack surface created by these deployments had become sufficiently consequential that national security establishments felt compelled to act in a coordinated way.

 Why Five Eyes Guidance Carries Exceptional Weight